 Ordained at HUC-JIR in New York in 1999, Rabbi Burstein received the Doctor of Ministry in Pastoral Counseling from HUC-JIR in 2004.
 His doctoral project was to design and implement a series of discussion groups with cross-racially and internationally adopted children around b’nei mitzvah age and their parents.
 He received the B.A. in Psychology in Spanish, cum laude, from Rutgers College (1993) and the Master of Arts in Hebrew Literature from HUC-JIR (1997).

-Rabbi Burstein is Vice President of the HUC-JIR Rabbinic Alumni Association (2012 to present); Representative to the HUC-JIR Council of Alumni Associations (2010-2012); 5-Year and Class Captain of the HUC-JIR Invest-in-a-Student Campaign; Student Outreach Coordinator (2007-2010), and HUC-JIR Rabbinical School Field Mentor (2001 to present).
+Rabbi Burstein is Vice President of the HUC-JIR Rabbinic Alumni Association (2012 to present); Representative to the HUC-JIR Alumni Leadership Council (2010-2012); 5-Year and Class Captain of the HUC-JIR Invest-in-a-Student Campaign; Student Outreach Coordinator (2007-2010), and HUC-JIR Rabbinical School Field Mentor (2001 to present).
 He serves as an Ethical Mentor of the CCAR Committee on Ethics and Appeals (2012 to present) and on the CCAR’s Interim Rabbi Training (2011-12).
 He currently serves on the Westchester Board of Rabbis.